openshift/training/08-S2I-Introduction.md

 Each time OpenShift performs a build, it increments the build number.
 This lets you observe the status of past builds relatively easily, as we'll see later.

-## The Web Console Revisited
-If you poked around in the web console while the build was running, you probably noticed a lot of new information - the build status, the deployment status, new pods, and more.

-If you didn't, wait for the build to finish and then go to the web console.
-The overview page should show that the application is running and show the information about the service and route at the top:
+In the web console, once the build completes and the instance is deployed, the overview page should show that the application is running and show the information about the service and route at the top: